xerolinux/XeroHub/content/posts/apdatifier-widget/index.md

 ### What in Tux Is This Thing?

-**Apdatefier** is essentially designed as personal update concierge minus annoying small-talk—it supports following systems
+**Apdatefier** is essentially designed as personal update concierge minus annoying small-talk, it supports following systems

 1\. **ArchLinux & AUR** : because lets admit most are running Arch LoL.<br>
 2\. **Plasma Widgets** : keeps those fresh n’ bug-free.<br>